Korea University: Bosung College

-In June 1961 the present Liberal Arts building (Seokwan) was completed.
+On April 18, 1960, amid growing public discontent with the authoritarian rule of President Syngman Rhee and the Liberal Party, approximately 3,000 students from Korea University organized a large-scale protest in response to allegations of massive electoral fraud during the March 1960 presidential election.
+The students gathered on campus, where they read a formal declaration denouncing the government's abuse of power and lack of democratic integrity.
+They then marched to the National Assembly Building in central Seoul to demand political reform and free elections.
+As the students went back to campus after the peaceful demonstration, they were confronted by violent pro-government vigilantes, who many believed to have been mobilized by the state.
+The event contributed to the initiation of the April 19 Revolution the following day when students and citizens across the nation erupted into protests, that ultimately led to Rhee's resignation and the downfall of the First Republic of Korea.
+Each year, to commemorate the courage and sacrifice of the students involved, the university hosts the 4.18 Marathon, a symbolic run from the university's main gate to the April 19th National Cemetery in Suyu-dong, northern Seoul, where participants pay tribute to the victims of the struggle for democracy.
+A monument honoring the Korea University students involved in the April 18 protest was built close to the university's main square, as a permanent tribute to their participation and contribution in the democratic movement that resulted in the April 19 Revolution.In June 1961 the present Liberal Arts building (Seokwan) was completed.
 Various facilities were also completed such as the museum, the agriculture laboratory, the greenhouse, and other buildings for student services.
 In the same year, an experimental farm of about 1,680,000 pyeong was added to the facilities.
 In addition, the Science and Engineering Departments were equipped with laboratories and instruments.
 In December 1963, the Graduate School of Business Administration, the first of its kind in Korea, was established.
 In October 1965, Yu Chin-O retired after fifteen years of service as the fourth president of Korea University and was succeeded by Lee Chong-Woo as the fifth president.
 After 1966, Korea University continued to expand with a gradual increase in the number of departments within the College of Science and Engineering and in the College of Agriculture.
 The Graduate School of Education was also founded.
 More facilities, including the new annex buildings, the General Education Building (Kyoyangkwan), and the Mass Communication Building (Hongbokwan), were added.